 In the 1970s, the growth of filter cigarettes peaked and Bunzl tried to replace the falling profits by diversifying into computer services, adhesive tapes and plastics but was not particularly successful.
 Pre-tax profits, which had risen to £14 million by 1974, fell to £11 million in 1980.

 In a change of direction, it was decided to sell Bunzl & Biach AG together with its Austrian paper mills.
 In the first half of the 1980s pre-tax profits rose to £45 million as the company diversified into plastics, packaging, distribution and industrial products.
 In this period the seeds were sown for future success when the first steps were taken into the distribution of plastic and paper disposables in the US, beginning with the acquisition of Jersey Paper in 1981.
-However, while this US distribution business grew profitably, further diversification in the next five years had very mixed results with pre-tax profits peaking in 1988 before falling back to £32 million in 1991, as the company withdrew from a number of unsuccessful ventures including transportation in the UK and food service distribution in the US.
+However, while this US distribution business grew profitably, further diversification in the next five years had very mixed results with pre-tax profits peaking in 1988 before falling back to £32 million in 1991, as the company withdrew from a number of unsuccessful ventures including transportation in the UK and foodservice distribution in the US.
 Its borrowings also had to be reduced by selling a number of businesses including some, such as electrical distribution and graphic arts, that had only recently been acquired.

-During the very early 1990s the strength of the company was restored and expansion resumed but with greater focus.
+During the very early 1990s, the strength of the company was restored and expansion resumed but with greater focus.
 The distribution business in the US, which had continued to grow successfully, evolved into supplying a range of disposable products often on a totally outsourced basis and grew to cover the whole of North America, Australia and, since 1993, much of Europe.
 In 1998, this activity, by then Bunzl’s largest and most successful business area, was renamed Outsourcing Services.
 Filtrona resumed a growth strategy based on its strength in special filters and entered the US in 1993.
 It acquired American Filtrona in 1997, by then an independently quoted NASDAQ company.
-Other strong international businesses in fibres, teartapes and plastics also emerged.
+Other strong international businesses in fibers, tear tapes and plastics also emerged.
 Meanwhile less successful businesses with less potential were disposed of as Bunzl evolved towards a more focused group.
 Reflecting its evolution towards outsourcing and its increasing service orientation, Bunzl was moved from the Paper and Packaging sector of the London Stock Exchange to the Support Services sector in December 1998.

 Pre-tax profits reached £200 million in 2001 and, in July 2002, the final break with the paper industry occurred when the British fine paper distribution business was sold.
-Following this disposal, businesses representing 60% of the sales of the company in 1991 had been sold, ending Bunzl’s participation in the making, converting, distribution and trading of paper, building supplies and food service distribution as well as several smaller businesses.
-The remaining 40% had almost quintupled over the period and was organised as Outsourcing Services and Filtrona.
+Following this disposal, businesses representing 60% of the sales of the company in 1991 had been sold, ending Bunzl’s participation in the making, converting, distribution and trading of paper, building supplies and foodservice distribution as well as several smaller businesses.
+The remaining 40% had almost quintupled over the period and was organized as Outsourcing Services and Filtrona.
 In June 2005 the two business streams were demerged and Bunzl became a focused, international, value-added distribution and outsourcing Group while Filtrona became a separate listed entity.
 Bunzl celebrated its 50th year as a listed company on the London Stock Exchange in June 2007 and in 2008 expanded into South America with an acquisition in Brazil.

 Bunzl continues to expand and develop through a combination of organic and acquisition growth with revenue of £5.4 billion in 2012.
-In particular the Group saw further growth in South America in 2012 with acquisitions in Chile, Peru, Argentina and Colombia and now operates in 27 countries globally.”
+In particular, the Group saw further growth in South America in 2012 with acquisitions in Chile, Peru, Argentina, and Colombia and now operates in 27 countries globally.”

 *Information from Forbes.com and Bunzl.com

-**Video published on YouTube “Bunzl Marketing Department“
+**Video published on YouTube “Bunzl USA“